-- Remove bolts securing backrest to fork carriage.
-Disassemble the backrest from the carriage. - 2) Position backrest on carriage and lower in place.
+- 1) Remove bolts securing backrest to fork carriage.
+Lift backrest straight up and remove from carriage. - 2) Position backrest on carriage and lower in place.
 Install and tighten bolts.

 3. CARRIAGE ASSEMBLY

 1) CARRIAGE

 - (1) With the mast vertical, raise the carriage high enough to place blocks under the load forks.
 This is done to create slack in the load chains when the carriage is lowered.
 Lower the carriage all the way down to the floor.
 Make sure the carriage is level, this will prevent any binding when the mast is raised. - (2) While supporting lift chains, remove the split pin and slide out chain anchor pins from the chain anchors of stationary upright. - (3) Pull the chains out of the sheaves and drape them over the front of the carriage. - (4) Slowly raise elevating upright until mast clears top of fork carriage.
 Move carriage to work area and lower mast.